 Motorcyclists are particularly at risk for serious accidents arising out of unsafe lane changes.
 There are numerous injuries that may arise out of these situations.
 These include brain damage, burns, hemorrhages, spinal cord damage, fractures, lacerations, bruises, or even death.
 It is important to seek medical care as soon as possible after a serious injury arising out of a motorcycle accident.
-At Black & DePaoli, our California personal injury lawyers can help you pursue compensation if you were injured in a crash.
+At The Law Office of Black & DePaoli, PC, our California personal injury lawyers can help you pursue compensation if you were injured in a crash.

 Unsafe Lane Changes May Cause Serious Injuries